anjanadevi411/Test-Design-for-Access-Control-Challenge/README.md

 ### Documentation:
 - Each test case will be documented with:
 - Description of the scenario
+- preconditions
+- Steps to execute the test case
 - Expected outcome
-- Steps to execute the test
+- actual outcome
-- Pass/Fail criteria
+- severity

+  ##### I have covered a little bit of test secanrios once enter deeply into the software more secanrio's might arise.